MicrosoftDocs/architecture-center/docs/cloud-adoption/decision-guides/encryption/overview.md

 Encrypting data protects it against unauthorized access.
 Properly implemented encryption policy provides additional layers of security for your cloud-based workloads and guards against attackers and other unauthorized users from both inside and outside your organization and networks.

-While encrypting resources is generally desirable, encryption does have costs that can increase latency and overall resource usage.
-For demanding workloads, striking the correct balance between encryption and performance is essential.

 ![Plotting encryption options from least to most complex, aligned with jump links below](../../_images/discovery-guides/discovery-guide-encryption.png)

 Jump to: [Key management](#key-management) | [Data encryption](#data-encryption) | [Learn more](#learn-more)

-The inflection point when determining a cloud encryption strategy focuses on corporate policy and compliance mandates.

-There are multiple ways to implement encryption in a cloud environment, with varying cost and complexity.
+Cloud encryption strategy focuses on corporate policy and compliance mandates.
+Encrypting resources is generally desirable, and in Azure many services such as Azure Storage and Azure SQL Database enable encryption by default.
+However, encryption does have costs that can increase latency and overall resource usage.

+For demanding workloads, striking the correct balance between encryption and performance, and determining how data and traffic is encrypted can be essential.
+Encryption mechanisms can vary in cost and complexity, and both technical and policy requirements can influence your decisions on how encryption is applied and how you store and manage critical secrets and keys.

 Corporate policy and third-party compliance are the biggest drivers when planning an encryption strategy.
-Most cloud-based solutions provide standard mechanisms for encrypting data, whether at rest or in transit.
-However, for policies and compliance requirements that demand tighter controls, such as standardized secrets and key management, encryption in-use, or data specific encryption, you will likely need to implement a complex solution.
+Azure provides multiple standard mechanisms that can meet common requirements for encrypting data, whether at rest or in transit.
+However, for policies and compliance requirements that demand tighter controls, such as standardized secrets and key management, encryption in-use, or data specific encryption, you will need to develop a more sophisticated encryption strategy to support these requirements.

 ## Key management